NoWauu/V-lib/phone_app/README.md

 In order to launch the app, you must have [Flutter SDK](https://docs.flutter.dev/get-started/install) installed

+## API Url

+Put the URL of your API in `lib/config.dart`.
+By default, it is on 10.0.2.2

 ## Server setup

 Create a `secrets.properties` file in the `android` folder.
 The file should contain your Google Maps API key following this format: